LRagji/LRagji.github.io/README.md

-# LRagji.github.io
+# Elemento
-This is my primary website
+This repo contains code for a polymer component which uses gyro capabilities of chrome browser